 I returned to the theatre and entered its sacred lobby intending to sneak backstage and find a way to crash the play like the phantom, but the scent of programs, people, and perfume, like incense offered in honor of a deity, filled my nostrils and called to my remembrance the time of my own theatrical priestesshood.

-That was the the theatre I knew before I hailed Michael its incarnation and then lost him.
-The theatre I knew accepted everyone with open arms.
-There was no judgment there.
+That was the the theatre I knew before I hailed Michael its incarnation and lost him.
+The theatre I knew accepted everyone with open arms without judgment.
 It accepted the art and wonder of humanity and expressed it in front of anyone willing to watch.
-The waves of energy, flowing back and forth between the audience and the performers, fed us human joys and sorrows.
-Receiving it and offering it back again with a mutual agreement to laugh in the face of our calamities and to cry together in our trials, to find some way to take the edge off of the misery of life.
+The waves of energy fed us human joys and sorrows, flowing back and forth between the audience and performers.
+Receiving it and offering it back again with a mutual agreement to laugh in the face of our calamities and cry together in our trials, to find some way to take the edge off of the misery of life.

-But no, never was the theatre going to say, “You cannot birth another.”
+The theatre would never say, “You cannot birth another.”

-After the show, I wandered around the lobby, looking at photos of past productions, contemplating the art on the walls, and basking in the artistic energy that hung heavy in the air.
+After the show, I wandered around the lobby, looking at photos of past productions, contemplating the art on the walls, and basking in the artistic energy hanging heavy in the air.